-Establishing the benefits humans gain and the harms they experience from biodiversity altered by humans and novel ecosystems
+Establishing the gains and harms people experience from biodiversity altered by humans and novel ecosystems.

 Moulding the future

-Integrating knowledge to foster further positive gains in biodiversity, without compromising human wellbeing or risking ‘past’ biodiversity
+Integrating knowledge to foster further gains, without compromising human wellbeing or risking ‘past’ biodiversity.

 We live in an age where human influence on our planet is profound and far reaching.
 This Centre will bring together world-leading researchers to improve our understanding of the relationship between humanity and the world's biodiversity.
 We'll explore how we can live sustainably in a time of great change.